-ASSIGNMENT OF ERROR NO. 1: The PUCO erred by permitting Columbia to resume service disconnections for customer nonpayment beginning July 29, 2020.
+ASSIGNMENT OF ERROR NO. 1: The PUCO erred by permitting Dominion to resume customer disconnections for nonpayment beginning August 3, 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to extend the moratorium against disconnections for nonpayment for a reasonable period of time after the declared emergency has ended.
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and extend the moratorium against disconnections for nonpayment for a reasonable time after the declared emergency has ended.

-ASSIGNMENT OF ERROR NO. 2: The PUCO erred by permitting Columbia to resume assessing late fees, reconnection fees, and delinquent charges on consumers beginning July 29, 2020.
+ASSIGNMENT OF ERROR NO. 2: The PUCO erred by permitting Dominion to resume assessing late fees, reconnection fees, and delinquent charges on consumers beginning mid-October 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to waive these charges until a reasonable period of time after the declared emergency has ended.
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and waive these charges until a reasonable time after the declared emergency has ended.